 Ensemble Darkhorse: Spider, whose fast talking antics and his determination as a badass make him very charismatic.

 Esoteric Happy Ending: Yes, all the people on Earth are now considered to be "citizens" and now they have free healthcare.
-It still doesn't solve the original problem that led to this situation in the first place (overpopulation) and there might not be enough medpods for everyone.
+It still doesn't solve the original problem that led to this situation in the first place and in fact will only making it much worse (overpopulation) and there might not be enough medpods for everyone.

 Tough Act to Follow: Given that Neill Blomkamp's debut film was District 9, this reaction was kind of inevitable, unfortunately.
 While many praise this film for its effects and Sharlto Copley's performance as Kruger, quite a few thought that the social commentary and the overall character development paled in comparison to Blomkamp's debut film.

 What an Idiot: Max sassing the robot policemen.
 That's something you really shouldn't be doing to regular policemen either, especially if you have a prison record.

 What the Hell Is That Accent?: Delacourt's strange accent.
 She's the only character with an accent that doesn't sound like an existing modern one.
 Given that she's French, it's probably supposed to be a faint French accent over Foster's native American English.